alexmercerind/safe_local_storage/README.md

 Generally speaking, you can use this getter to get location for a new cache file in your app:

-Still, it's not a good idea to store all the data in one single file.
+Still, it's not a good idea to store all the values in one single file.

 ```dart
 import 'dart:io';